hypersign-protocol/hack/solana-building-out-loud-2021-hack.md

 * Step 1: A user comes to the `HyperFyre` platform.
 * Step 2 & 3:  User authorizes `HyperFyre` to fetch `Cred Profile` via `Cred APIs`.
 * Step 4: User connects `Solano Wallet` to fetch Solano public key  (or blockchian address).
-* Step 5: Once dones, the `HyperFyre` platform verifies all details and issues a cryptographically signed document (i.e. verifiable credential) to the user.
+* Step 5: Once done, the `HyperFyre` platform verifies all details and issues a cryptographically signed document (i.e. verifiable credential) to the user.
   * The user keeps the verifiable credentials in the device he/she holds.
   * The verifiable credenital is the proof that the user has submitted his detials and has been verified.
   * The credential contains the `Cred profile` data as well as public key.